7db9a/breathOS/README.md

    gitURL: <>,
 }
 ```

-Any change in this file makes it another app.
-The has, signed with ContributorID, is the AppID.
+This file, when altered, creates a distinct app.
+The hash, signed with the ContributorID, becomes the AppID.

-`App Collection` will build the Docker image after cloning the repo.
-App Collection will check for latest master commits.
-If there are some it doesn't have, it tells the user an update is available.
-One-click fires of the reinstallation (the update).
+Upon receiving the JSON file, the App Collection clones the repository and builds the Docker image.
+It then checks for any newer commits on the master branch, notifying the user if an update is available.
+A single click launches the reinstallation (the update).

+### App Collection Repository Format

-All App Collection git repos must conform to the following format to build successfully:
+To successfully build an app, all App Collection git repositories must adhere to the following format:

-- A directory called `.breathOS/`, with an `app.collection` file
+- A directory named `.breathOS/`, containing an `app.collection` file.

-- A `app-image/`subdirectory with Dockerfiles.
-If there is only one Dockerfile, it must be named `app.file`.
+- A subdirectory named `app-image/`, housing Dockerfiles.
+If there's only one Dockerfile, it must be named `app.file`.

-- An optional a `app.manager` (a docker-compose) file in the breathOS root folder.
+- Optionally, an `app.manager` file (a docker-compose file) located in the breathOS root folder.